 Messages are forwarded to the destination cluster, after they are done being processed by the pipeline rules of the source cluster, and at the same time they are written to Elasticsearch on the source cluster.

-Once the logs have been received by the destination cluster, they are tagged to know which cluster they came from.
+Once the logs have been received by the destination cluster, they are tagged in order to differentiate which cluster they came from.
 This allows the analysts to focus their efforts on a specific cluster which could help reduce the time required to analyze the log files.

 Frequently Asked Questions

 Yes, upon creation of the Forwarder Output, there is an option to enable compression for transport.

 The Forwarder uses HTTP/2 (gRPC) for transport.
 If using more than one Concurrent Network Sender, then load balancing is supported.
 For more information see Load Balancing gRPC.

 Can you use encryption?